 Shine in lamé!
 Discover our new fabric

-The Fauve Romance collection focuses on colors and light.
-The color palette of the collection navigates between very soft pastel tones, and more intense tones like sulfur that will enhance the whole, and also bring a luminous note.
+The Fauve Romance collection focuses on color and light.
+The collection's color palette ranges from soft pastels to more intense shades like sulfur, which will enhance the overall effect and add a luminous touch.

 For the Diabolo Fauve capsule, we offer you a new material that makes our creations shimmer.
 Let me introduce you to our lamé fabrics .